ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Published specification: draft-ietf-acme-acme
 \[\[ RFC EDITOR: Please replace draft-ietf-acme-acme above with the RFC number assigned to this ]]

-Applications which use this media type: Any MIME-complaint transport
+Applications which use this media type: Any MIME-compliant transport

 Additional information: